Series: The Dark War Trilogy #0.5

 Genre: Fantasy, High Fantasy, WIP

-But the bard who chose her has information she wants, so she reluctantly agrees and finds herself on the long road into the harsh region of Kor-Baen alongside a naïve fisherman and a ranger who won’t protect himself.
+Still, the bard who chose her has information she wants.
+So she finds herself on an arduous journey to the harsh region of Kor-Baen, accompanied by a naïve fisherman and a ranger who won’t protect himself.

 Also in this series: